 Brooks Baseball – Brooks Baseball is famous for their player cards and Pitch f/x tool.
 Their graphics make it pretty easy to see what’s going on with a player.

 Baseball Savant – The official home of StatCast, Baseball Savant is an arm of MLB.com.
 There’s debate about how predictive StatCast data is, but there’s little doubt that it can shed light on changes in players’ batted ball results.
-Get used to hearing all about launch angle, exit velocity, and barrels.
+Launch angle, exit velocity, and barrels are here to stay!

 Baseball Prospectus – They’ve always had an advanced approach to baseball, now they have the advanced metrics to back it up.
 If you’ve used their statistical data please leave your take in the comments below.